-Mr. Yardley has extensive executive and public company board experience in the energy industry, including natural gas and in particular the midstream portion of that industry.
+James C. Yardley DIF Retired, Executive Vice Pres Age: 71 Director since: 2013 Board committees: Corporate Governance and Safety, Sustainability and Technology Other public boards: None Contributions Mr. Yardley has extensive executive and public company board experience in the energy industry, including natural gas and in particular the midstream portion of that industry.
 This specialized energy industry experience, together with Mr. Yardley's executive and public company board experience, make him a valuable member of our board.

-Mr. Yardley was Executive Vice President of El Paso Corporation, a natural gas pipeline company and oil and gas producer, and President of its Pipeline Group from 2006 through 2012.
+Experience Mr. Yardley was Executive Vice President of El Paso Corporation, a natural gas pipeline company and oil and gas producer, and President of its Pipeline Group from 2006 through 2012.
 Mr. Yardley was also the President and Chief Executive Officer of El Paso Pipeline GP Company LLC, the general partner of El Paso Pipeline Partners, L.P., a master limited partnership that owned and operated interstate natural gas transportation pipelines, storage and other midstream assets, from 2007 through 2012.

-From 1998 through 2006, he was the President of Southern Natural Gas Company, previously a unit of El Paso Corporation and now a unit held jointly by Kinder Morgan Inc. and The Southern Company
+From 1998 through 2006, he was the President of Southern Natural Gas Company, previously a unit of El Paso Corporation and now a unit held jointly by Kinder Morgan Inc. and The Southern Company.
 Mr. Yardley is a former director of El Paso Pipeline GP Company LLC, and Scorpion Offshore Ltd.

 We are asking our shareholders to vote to elect each of the nine nominees named in this proxy statement as directors of our company.
 We have not received notice of any additional candidates to be nominated to stand for election as directors at the Annual Shareholders Meeting and the deadline for notice of the nomination of additional candidates has passed.
 Consequently, the election of directors will be an uncontested election and our bylaw provisions providing for majority voting in uncontested elections will apply.
 Under these provisions, to be elected as a director, a nominee must receive votes "FOR" his or her election constituting a majority of the shares represented and voting at the Annual Shareholders Meeting at which a quorum is present, and the approving majority also must represent more than 25% of our outstanding shares.
-If a nominee who currently is serving as a director does not receive sufficient "FOR" votes to be reelected, the director will cease to be a director not later than 90 days following the certification of the election results, and the resulting vacancy on the board may be filled by the remaining directors.
-If a nominee receives sufficient "FOR" votes, he or she will be reelected to serve until our next annual shareholders meeting and until his or her successor has been elected and qualified or until his or her earlier resignation or removal.
+If a nominee who currently is serving as a director does not receive sufficient "FOR" votes to be reelected, the director will cease to be a director or later than 90 days following the certification of the election results, and the resulting vacancy on the board may be filled by the remaining directors.
+If a nominee receive sufficient "FOR" votes, he or she will be reelected to serve until our next annual shareholders meeting and until his or her successor has been elected and qualified or until his or her earlier resignation or removal.